 ADTECH BASICS

 Think you understand adtech?
-If the term brings to mind mysterious algorithms and adverts that seem to follow you around the web, you're missing most of the details.
+If the term brings to mind mysterious algorithms and adverts that seem to follow you around the web, you're missing out on the details.

 It’s a vast, complex ecosystem that can feel overwhelming, full of acronyms and moving parts.
 We're here to break it down to the essentials: what it is, how it works, and why it matters to everyone, whether you're in the industry or not.
 This is our no-nonsense guide on adtech basics, jargon-free so you can make sense of adtech even if you've not got a techie bone in your body.